 Step 8: Capability Matching #

-Goal: Understand how Litmus matches products to compatible stations.
+Goal: Understand how Litmus matches parts to compatible stations.

 The Problem #